mkslzk/Y50-70-Hackintosh/README.md

-## Y50-70-Hackintosh
+# Y50-70-Hackintosh
-Resources for creating a Hackintosh Installation for Lenovo Y50-70 FHD Laptop
+## Resources for creating a Hackintosh Installation for Lenovo Y50-70 FHD Laptop
+### README.md is under work

 Making Hackintosh possible on a Lenovo-Y50-70 Laptop!